conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 However, you can also provide an existing `Secret` to the chart, which can be used in-place of the one created automatically.

-The following keys are expected in provided existing `Secret`:
+The following keys are expected in the provided existing `Secret`:
 - `admin-password` : Platform administrator password (Required)
 - `database-password` : PostgreSQL authentication password.
 Required if `postgresql.enabled=false` and password not directly provided using `platform.config.database.password`.
 - `license` : Platform enterprise license.
 Required in secrets, can be empty for free use.